Skip to content

 I eat I ate

-You play You played
+You speak You spoke

-He/she/it writes He/she/it wrote
+He/she/it runs He/she/it ran

 Download and Print present vs past tense chart Listed below